TheMeadBrewer/Williamson-Encoder/README.md

 Build and validation scripts

-Historical notes (HISTORY.md)
+Historical notes in HISTORY.md

-Everything required to reproduce published results is included.

 License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

-In plain terms:
+In practical terms:

 You may use, study, and modify this code.

-If you distribute modified versions, you must publish your source.
+If you distribute a modified version, you must publish the corresponding source.

 If you run this code (or a modified version) as a service, you must make the source available to users of that service.